xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 ## Internet Explorer

-Internet Explorer driver supports some important capabilities which can be used to smooth execution on Internet Explorer.
+Internet Explorer (IE) driver supports some important capabilities which can be used for smooth test execution.
 These capabilities ease the way the for automation testing using Selenium WebDriver on Internet Explorer.
 You can learn more about supported IE capabilites here: [IE specific](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities#ie-specific).

 ### Set desired capabilities for IE in Katalon Studio